 House Cup Competition Throughout the year there are a wide range of House Cup qualifying activities/events.
 For each one, each House scores based on where they finished in that points with the first placed House getting 8 points, second placed 7 points, third placed 6 points down to 1 point for the House in eighth position.
-Activities include (this is not an exhaustive list): The highest number of positive reward points per student The least number of negative behaviour points per student Form Running House League events/Gym Competition/Sports Day Maths Challenge/Bebras Challenge Charity fundraising totals Enterprise Fundraising Science Fair End of Term House Reward The end of term House reward goes to the House that has gained the greatest number of points overall in all of the House qualifying activities/events that are run throughout the term in question by the published deadline.
-The winning House has a non-uniform day on a specified date in the last week of that term.
-To enable success for as many Houses as possible, the House totals are reset to zero at the start of each term.
-However, a cumulative total is running in the background in order to establish the overall winner for the academic year.
-End of Year House Reward The end of year House reward goes to the House that has gained the greatest number of points overall in all of the House qualifying activities/events that are run throughout the academic year by the published deadline.
+Activities include (this is not an exhaustive list): The highest number of positive reward points per student The least number of negative behaviour points per student Form Running House League events/Gym Competition/Sports Day Maths Challenge/Bebras Challenge Charity fundraising totals Enterprise Fundraising Science Fair End of Term House Reward End of Year House Reward The end of year House reward goes to the House that has gained the greatest number of points overall in all of the House qualifying activities/events that are run throughout the academic year by the published deadline.
 The winning House has an extended lunch break from 12.00 - 1.30pm on a specified date in the last week of term with Fish & Chips (and dietary alternatives) provided by the school.
 The House Cup The House Cup itself is presented in the final assembly and displayed in the cabinet in the main entrance to the school with its House coloured ribbons.